candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

 ## Installation

 * If you have trouble with mouse try `xinput --set-button-map <device> <map_button>`
+    * If live image boot fails try safe graphical boot option (or in grub remove modeset)
 * Create system partitions
     * Disable LVM
     * Create [ESP partition][4] for UEFI booting